 - it can be associated with posterior ankle impingement syndrome from impingement between the tibia and the calcaneus especially in plantar flexion.
 In some symptomatic situations it is resected 2

-It needs to be differentiated from an os trigonum (particularly if partially fused): which refers to a seperate bony ossicle at the lateral tubercle of the talus.
+It needs to be differentiated from an os trigonum (particularly if partially fused): which refers to a separate bony ossicle at the lateral tubercle of the talus.

 History and etymology